robaone-redshelf/tunnel9/README.md

 - Real-time monitoring of tunnel performance (throughput and latency)
 - Support for bastion/jump host configurations
 - Tag-based organization and filtering
+- Optional auto-start of tunnels by tag via CLI
 - Column-based sorting and organization

 ## Architecture Haiku